quantumlib/Cirq/CODE_OF_CONDUCT.md

 Reports should be directed to dabacon@google.com, the Project Steward for Cirq.
-It is the Project Steward’s duty to receive and address reported violations of the code of conduct.
+It is the Project Steward’s duty to receive and address reported violations of the Code of Conduct.
 They will then work with a committee consisting of representatives from the Open Source Programs Office and the Google Open Source Strategy team.
 If for any reason you are uncomfortable reaching out to the Project Steward, please email opensource@google.com.